What are the adrenal glands?

-The adrenal glands are two, triangle-shaped endocrine glands.
+The adrenal glands are 2 triangle-shaped endocrine glands.
 One sits on top of each kidney.
 They form part of the body’s hormonal system.

 What hormones do the adrenal glands make?

 The adrenal glands mainly make the hormones adrenaline, noradrenaline, cortisol and aldosterone.

 Adrenaline and noradrenaline are involved in the body’s stress (or ‘fight or flight’) response.
 They make the heart beat faster, send more blood to muscles and cause other changes in the body that prepare it for fight or flight.

 Cortisol does many things, including influencing metabolism (how the body uses energy), changing blood sugar levels and slowing down the immune system.

 Aldosterone plays a part in controlling blood pressure.